cajacko/practices/docs/checklists-reference/README.md

 - [ ] If there's no breaking changes, ensure previous api requests are tested against the new api
 - [ ] Check any automated documentation generated from code
 - [ ] Are you using translated text where appropriate
+- [ ] Are you using best performance practices
+- [ ] Do your changes work across all supported devices and browsers

 ## Deploying/publishing